 Although most people fluctuate in these positions, the Exhibitionistic and Closet Narcissists are more or less static in their respective superior and inferior positions irrespective of reality, making them pathological.
 Arrogance, denial, projection, envy, and rage are among the defenses to shame (Lancer, 2014).

-Although more research on narcissism is required, twin studies revealed a 64-percent correlation of narcissistic behaviors, suggesting a genetic component (Livesley, Jang, Jackson, & Vernon, 1993).
+Although more research on narcissism is required, twin studies revealed a 64-percent correlation with narcissistic behaviors, suggesting a genetic component (Livesley, Jang, Jackson, & Vernon, 1993).

 Relationships with Narcissists